lubianat/quali_phd/manuscript.md

 ## Cell Ontology participation

-As part of the research-action process, I have joined the Cell Ontology working group
+As part of the research-action process, I have joined the Cell Ontology working group.

-## Data retrieval

-* SPARQL queries

-## Data analysis

-* Packages used in R and Python
-* For interacting with Wikidata
+I participate in the monthly meetings and sporadic workshops, learning and contributing to the discussions.
+Additionaly, I contribute to the ontology development, actively engaging in the Cell Ontology GitHub repository (<https://github.com/obophenotype/cell-ontology>) and contributing with new terms and assertions.
+I edit the ontology with the software for ontology editing Protégé v.
+5.5.0 (<https://protege.stanford.edu/>).

 ### Status of cell type info on Wikidata

-### Cell-disease network analysis
+Status of cell type information on Wikidat was acessed via SPARQL queries combined with processing in python and is available at <https://colab.research.google.com/drive/1GvQXOs51_U8icdGMtKXMeLOXKM8pXWet#scrollTo=szvBWI9zr_AA>

 # Preliminary Results